skellis46/slipbox/artistic research and ecosystems.md

 > in which intuition is the heart of creative practice and requires us to set off without a map into an unknown territory, intelligently, our eyes open, scouring the horizon for clues, with not a written proposal in sight and no assessment procedure possible.[@burrows-2022-writing p.29]

-That moment though -- of _when_ -- is important: that moment when one decides how to make claims about the research-ful nature of their artistic practice.
+That moment though -- of _when_ -- is important: that moment when an artist-scholar decides how to make claims about the research-ful nature of their artistic practice.
 It is a moment in which the _practice_ of practice research bifurcates between the work that the artistic activity does as art, and the work that it does as research through its framing as such.
-Yet, in thinking through and articulating this split, the simplistic (yet pragmatic) nature of the binary of the artwork and its post hoc framing as research reveals itself.
+In thinking through and articulating this split, the simplistic (yet pragmatic) nature of the binary of the artwork and its post hoc framing as research reveals itself.

-## bifurcation: the artistic work and its framing as research
+## Bifurcation: the artistic work and its framing as research

 In _The Conflict of the Faculties_ (2012) Henk Borgdorff states that "[practice] research addresses itself both to the academic forum and to the forum of the arts",[@borgdorff-2012-conflict p.167] and that it is "directed first of all to the art world."[@borgdorff-2012-conflict p.167]

-The responsibility to these two forums or audiences that Borgdorff describes is complex, although how I might present my work to the artistic community is likely the easier or more familiar part.
+The responsibility to these two forums or audiences that Borgdorff describes is complex, although how an artist presents their work to the artistic community is likely the easier or more familiar part.
 Our artist selves understand the expectations, economies, currencies, processes, codes and needs of the artistic world to which we belong.
 The artwork will exist somewhere along various continuums: seen or not seen; sold or not sold; reviewed kindly or not reviewed at all; it will be fashionable or not fashionable; liked or not liked; talked about or not talked about; remembered or forgotten.
-How the work was made -- including even the nature of its underlying practices -- is mostly if not completely irrelevant, and how the work functions epistemically might be _felt_ as it circulates in the aether, but it is never discussed directly.
+How the work was made -- including even the nature of its underlying practices -- is mostly if not completely irrelevant, and how the work functions epistemically might be _felt_ as those _understandings_ circulate in the aether, but it is never discussed directly.

 The contrast is clear for artistic practice in the academic community.
 Although it is axiomatic that _artistic practice_ is fundamental to practice research in the arts,[@bulley-2021-report] the artistic practice and the emergent artwork are not the same thing.